B2B

 The workflow was long and complex, and with a small team handling thousands of cases, analysts had no reliable way to know which case required action at any given time.

-Analysts need clarity to know when to act, so investigations can be completed faster.
+Analysts need clarity and visibility to know when to act, so investigations can be completed faster.

 My role